What's the best AI language learning app in 2024?

 What are the limitations of ChatGPT for language learning?

-During 2023, I tested ChatGPT's capabilities for language practice extensively.
+Over the last year, I've tested ChatGPT's capabilities for language practice extensively.
 Whilst the technology is incredible, for many reasons, it isn't the best platform for learning a language.
 Here's why:

 • When you start conversing, ChatGPT will typically suggest a generic topic like music or food.
 Whilst these are fine, after a while you'll need more inspiration and ideas.